forcedotcom/salesforcedx-vscode/docs/_articles/en/getting-started/recommended-extensions.md

 ## ESLint

-Analyzes your JavaScript code to find issues and helps you fix them.
+Analyzes your JavaScript code to find issues and to help you fix them.
 As a part of the LWC extension, Salesforce provides specific ESLint rules and you can also add your own.
-These preconfigured rules to help you write high quality code.
+These preconfigured rules help you to write high quality code.

 <https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint>